 Here at Amico, we’re passionate about creating gardens that serve both aesthetic and functional purposes throughout the seasons.
 To see some of the wonderful ways, Amico’s expert horticulturalist can support your veggie garden aspirations throughout Winter, look at our project gallery!
 Here, we provide you a small snapshot of the wide range of lush (and tasty!) gardens we’ve created for happy clients over the years.

-If you need some help in creating that winter vegetable garden, our team of expert gardeners in Sydney is just one call away.
+If you need some help in creating that winter vegetable garden, our team of expert gardeners in Coogee is just one call away.
 Give us a call at 1300 – GARDEN (1300 427 336) or drop by our Queens Park office for a personalised quote.